 Below, we take a look at common uses of washed sharp sand for typical applications, including concreting, screeding and as a base for laying paving.

 Our sharp sand is delivered loose or in bulk bags and is suitable for use in commercial and domestic projects.
-To talk to us today about our sand, call our friendly team on 01202 579579
+Order sharp sand online today.

 Common uses of washed sharp sand

 Screed is a thin layer of concrete, which is poured over the base concrete, to provide a flat and smooth surface that the final floor or wall covering can be applied to.
 Most screeds are made with cement and sharp sand.

 Using sharp sand in screeds provides more strength compared to using other types of sand.